martinp23/misc-scripts/README.md

 1. [chemscheme](http://www.ctan.org/pkg/chemscheme) for LaTeX
 2. [CDX to PNG](http://www.macinchem.org/applescript/cdx2png.php) from [MacInChem](http://www.macinchem.org)
 3. Thanks to Chris from MacInChem for the [hint to avoid declaring](http://www.macinchem.org/blog/files/63ba35c12bf6dc127385a8ae0b2e2119-1219.php) a specific Chem(Bio)Draw version.

+## readChemstationDAD

+Matlab script to decode a chemstation binary file from a DAD into an array, so you can re-plot it.
+There are also ways to make ChemStation directly output ASCII data.